sammyotsieno-cloud/Dr--Forex/README.md

 Dr. Forex — Quantitative Trading Research Laboratory

+Dr. Forex is an Android-based quantitative trading research laboratory designed to investigate financial markets scientifically.

-«Dr. Forex is not a live trading bot.
+It is not a live trading bot.

-Dr. Forex is an Android-based quantitative trading research laboratory designed to investigate financial markets scientifically, discover potentially repeatable relationships, develop and evaluate trading strategies, generate evidence-based forecasts, and progressively determine whether research findings remain valid under changing market conditions.
+The purpose of Dr. Forex is to collect and validate market data, measure market behaviour and relationships, formulate hypotheses, design and run experiments, develop and evaluate trading strategies, generate evidence-based forecasts, test robustness, study changing market conditions, and progressively determine which findings deserve further investigation.

-The system is built around a simple principle:
+The guiding principle is:

-Evidence must come before belief, and validation must come before trading authority.»
+«Evidence must come before belief, and validation must come before trading authority.»

 ---

-1. Overview
+1. Scientific Philosophy

-Financial markets contain enormous amounts of information, but the existence of patterns in historical data does not automatically mean that those patterns represent a genuine or exploitable advantage.

-A pattern can appear profitable because of:

-- Randomness
-- Data leakage
-- Look-ahead bias
-- Overfitting
-- Selection bias
-- Unrealistic execution assumptions
-- Incomplete data
-- Changing market regimes
-- Excessive parameter optimization
-- Transaction costs
-- Slippage
-- Liquidity limitations
-- Or a relationship that simply does not persist

-Dr. Forex is designed to investigate these problems rather than ignore them.

-The laboratory therefore does not begin with the assumption:

-«"Find a strategy that makes money."»

-It begins with the more fundamental question:

-«"Can we identify relationships in market data that remain sufficiently consistent, measurable, explainable, and robust to justify further investigation?"»

-Only after sufficient evidence has been established should a research finding be transformed into a strategy candidate.
+Dr. Forex is built around several core scientific principles.

+1.1 Zero Look-Ahead Bias

+No information that would not have been available at the time of a historical decision may be used to make that decision.

+Historical research must respect chronological information availability.

+Future prices, future indicators, future events, future labels, or information derived from future observations must not leak into earlier decisions.

 ---

-2. Core Objective

-The primary objective of Dr. Forex is to build a progressively more capable research system for understanding and testing the behaviour of financial markets.

-The system should be able to:

-1. Collect and validate market data.
-2. Represent market conditions accurately.
-3. Measure quantitative characteristics of markets.
-4. Identify relationships and recurring patterns.
-5. Formulate testable hypotheses.
-6. Design controlled experiments.
-7. Backtest proposed ideas realistically.
-8. Attempt to disprove promising findings.
-9. Test robustness and generalization.
-10. Generate and evaluate probabilistic forecasts.
-11. Develop explicit strategies from sufficiently supported research.
-12. Test strategies under unseen and current-market conditions.
-13. Learn from both successful and unsuccessful experiments.
-14. Detect when previous findings or strategies begin to degrade.
-15. Continuously update its understanding of the market.
-16. Eventually support controlled real-world execution only when sufficient evidence and explicit authorization exist.

-The long-term goal is not simply to produce trading signals.

-The goal is to build a research system capable of progressively improving the quality of its own questions, experiments, forecasts, strategies, and conclusions.

----

-3. Scientific Philosophy

-The scientific philosophy is the foundation of Dr. Forex.

-Trading ideas are treated as hypotheses, not facts.

-A backtest is treated as evidence, not proof.

-A profitable historical result is treated as something that requires further investigation, not as confirmation that a strategy will continue to work.

-The laboratory must constantly ask:

-«"What evidence would convince us that this idea is wrong?"»

-This is as important as asking what evidence supports it.

----

-3.1 Zero Look-Ahead Bias

-All calculations, features, signals, forecasts, and decisions must use only information that would genuinely have been available at the relevant point in time.

-Future information must never leak into historical decisions.

-This includes:

-- Future candles
-- Future indicator values
-- Future market classifications
-- Future dataset information
-- Future labels
-- Future economic information
-- Future revisions of information that was not available at the time
-- Any other information that would not have been known during the original decision point

-A system that uses future information can produce impressive results while having no real predictive value.

-Therefore:

-«Historical availability matters as much as historical existence.»

----

-3.2 Realistic Market Friction
+1.2 Realistic Market Friction

-A strategy that appears profitable before realistic trading costs may become unprofitable after those costs are included.

-Research should therefore account for relevant factors such as:
+Research must account for the costs and limitations of actual markets wherever applicable.

+This may include:

 - Spread
 - Slippage
+- Commission
 - Swap or financing costs
-- Commission where applicable
-- Execution timing
-- Position sizing
 - Liquidity
+- Execution limitations
-- Market-session conditions
+- Trading-session restrictions
-- Other material execution limitations
+- Position-size limitations

-The objective is not to create the most attractive backtest.

-The objective is to create a simulation that is sufficiently realistic to make the resulting evidence useful.
+- Broker or account constraints

+A strategy should not appear successful simply because unrealistic market conditions were assumed.

 ---

-3.3 Overfitting Rejection
+1.3 Overfitting Rejection

-A strategy can be made to look extremely successful by repeatedly adjusting it to historical data.

-That does not necessarily mean the strategy discovered a genuine relationship.
+A strategy that performs exceptionally well on historical data may simply be fitting historical noise.

-Dr. Forex must therefore actively investigate overfitting through techniques such as:
+Dr. Forex must therefore investigate:

-- Parameter sensitivity analysis
+- Parameter sensitivity
+- Feature sensitivity
+- Strategy complexity
-- Parameter stability testing
+- Data-snooping
+- Multiple-testing effects
+- Regime dependence
-- Out-of-sample testing
+- Out-of-sample performance
-- Walk-forward testing
+- Walk-forward performance
-- Monte Carlo analysis
-- Randomization
-- Stress testing
+- Stress-test behaviour
-- Regime analysis
+- Forward/demo behaviour
-- Alternative dataset testing
-- Other appropriate robustness methods

-The system should prefer a slightly weaker but stable relationship over an extremely optimized and fragile historical result.
+The objective is not to find the most impressive historical curve.

+The objective is to determine whether the underlying finding remains credible outside the conditions that produced it.

 ---

-3.4 Reproducible Experimentation
+1.4 Reproducible Experimentation

-Research should not depend on memory.

-Every meaningful experiment should preserve enough information to reproduce and understand the result.

-Where applicable, an experiment should record:

-- Research question
-- Hypothesis
-- Dataset
+Research must be reproducible.

+An experiment should record the conditions under which it was performed, including where applicable:

-- Dataset identity or fingerprint
+- Dataset and version
+- Instrument
-- Instruments
+- Date range
 - Timeframes
 - Features
+- Strategy/model version
 - Parameters
+- Initial capital
+- Risk configuration
-- Methodology
+- Market-cost assumptions
 - Execution assumptions
-- Costs
-- Model version
+- Hypothesis
-- Reasoning version
+- Validation methodology
 - Results
-- Validation results
-- Contradictory evidence
-- Conclusion
-- Limitations
-- Follow-up questions

-Experiments should have persistent identities, for example:

-EXP-0001
-EXP-0002
-EXP-0003
-...

-A research result should remain understandable even years after it was produced.
+The same research configuration should be capable of reproducing the same research process and result.

 ---

-3.5 Evidence Before Belief
+1.5 Reproducibility Does Not Mean Repetition

-Dr. Forex should preserve both supporting and contradictory evidence.
+Dr. Forex should not simply memorize previous conclusions and repeat them.

-A finding should not become accepted merely because the system repeatedly encounters information that agrees with it.

-The laboratory should actively search for:

-- Contradictory observations
-- Failed replications
-- Alternative explanations
-- Different market regimes
-- Different instruments
-- Different time periods
-- Different parameter ranges
-- Different execution assumptions

-Negative results are valuable.

-A failed experiment can prevent the system from wasting future research effort on an unsupported idea.
+A reproducible methodology should be maintained while conclusions remain responsive to new evidence.

+If new information materially changes the evidence, the reasoning and forecast should be allowed to change.

 ---

-3.6 Reproducibility Does Not Mean Repetition

-A forecasting or reasoning system should not simply memorize previous answers.

-If the same methodology is applied to the same information under the same conditions, it should produce reproducible reasoning.

-However, if new evidence becomes available, the conclusion should be allowed to change.

-Therefore:

-«The system should reproduce its methodology, not blindly reproduce its answer.»
+1.6 Evidence Before Belief

+An observation is not automatically a fact.

+A correlation is not automatically causation.

+A successful backtest is not automatically a robust strategy.

+A forecast is not certainty.

+Dr. Forex should distinguish between:

+- Observation
+- Association
+- Correlation
+- Historical pattern
+- Hypothesis
+- Experimental result
+- Robust evidence
+- Forecast
+- Research finding
+- Strategy candidate
+- Validated conclusion

 ---

-3.7 Research and Execution Must Remain Separate
+1.7 Research and Execution Must Remain Separate

-Finding a potentially useful relationship does not automatically create a trading strategy.
+Research success must never automatically grant permission to trade real money.

 A successful backtest does not automatically authorize live trading.

+A strong forecast does not automatically become a trade.

-A successful demo experiment does not automatically authorize real-money execution.
+A successful demo experiment does not automatically authorize real-account execution.

-The progression should remain:

-RESEARCH
-    ↓
-HYPOTHESIS
-    ↓
-EXPERIMENT
-    ↓
-VALIDATION
-    ↓
-STRATEGY CANDIDATE
-    ↓
-FORWARD EXPERIMENT
-    ↓
-CONTROLLED LIVE OBSERVATION
-    ↓
-USER AUTHORIZATION
-    ↓
-REAL-MONEY EXECUTION

-Each stage requires its own evidence.
+Real-money execution must remain a separate capability requiring appropriate validation, safeguards and explicit user authorization.

 ---

-3.8 Continuous Re-evaluation
+1.8 Continuous Re-evaluation

-Markets evolve.
+Financial markets evolve.

-Relationships that existed previously may weaken, disappear, or become conditional.
+A strategy that worked previously may degrade.

-A strategy that once worked may eventually stop working.
+A relationship that appeared stable may disappear.

-A forecast model that was well calibrated may become poorly calibrated.
+A forecasting model may become poorly calibrated.

-Therefore, Dr. Forex must not treat previously discovered knowledge as permanently true.

-Knowledge must remain open to:
+A feature that was once useful may lose predictive value.

+Dr. Forex must therefore continuously compare new evidence against previous findings and identify:

 - Confirmation
-- Refinement
-- Qualification
+- Contradiction
 - Degradation
-- Contradiction
+- Regime change
-- Rejection
+- Invalidated assumptions
-- Revalidation
+- New research opportunities

 ---

-4. The Research Cycle
+2. Core Research Cycle

-The core research process can be represented as:
+The fundamental research process is:

 MARKET DATA
     ↓
 VALIDATE & CLEAN
     ↓
 UNDERSTAND MARKET CONDITIONS
     ↓
 MEASURE FEATURES & RELATIONSHIPS
     ↓
 FORMULATE HYPOTHESIS
     ↓
 DESIGN EXPERIMENT
     ↓
 BACKTEST / SIMULATE
     ↓
-TEST ROBUSTNESS
+ROBUSTNESS TESTING
     ↓
 OUT-OF-SAMPLE VALIDATION
     ↓
 FORECAST / STRATEGY EVALUATION
     ↓
-FORWARD EXPERIMENT
+FORWARD / DEMO EXPERIMENT
     ↓
 NEW EVIDENCE
     ↓
 RESEARCH AGAIN

-This is intentionally a loop.
+This is a continuous loop rather than a one-time process.

-The objective is not to finish research once and then permanently deploy a strategy.

-The objective is to continuously generate and evaluate evidence.

 ---

-5. Research Lifecycle
+3. Research Lifecycle

-The fundamental research lifecycle is:
+Individual research questions should follow a lifecycle such as:

 OBSERVATION
     ↓